-South Lanarkshire Council, working with the Hamilton Business Improvement District and town centre partners are seeking, through this Strategy, to support change that can promote additional vibrancy and vitality within the town centre and support its sustainable future working with business, community and residents interests to implement the Strategy.
+South Lanarkshire Council, working with the Hamilton Business Improvement District and town centre partners are seeking, through this Strategy, to support change that can promote additional vibrancy and vitality within the town centre and support its sustainable future.

-The Strategy document sets out a range of initiatives which the Council believe will contribute both in the short and long term to town centre activity, that supports footfall and generates additional spend.
+The Consultative Draft Strategy document sets out a range of initiatives which the Council believe will contribute both in the short and long term to town centre activity, that supports footfall and generates additional spend.
 Critical to the success of the Strategy will be partnership working.
 This will help to secure the project goals and co-ordinate combined effort across public, private and third sectors and the local community to its successful delivery.